Green Homes Grant

 - In Scotland, the Warmer Homes Scotland Scheme offers financial help towards installing measures such as wall and loft insulation and draughtproofing if you're a homeowner or private tenant who's lived in your home for more than 12 months.
 You'll need to meet certain criteria and be receiving certain benefits – check your eligibility via the link above.
 In most cases, all costs will be met by the Scottish Government, though for more expensive improvements you may need to contribute – this can be paid for using an interest-free loan.

-Under the Home Energy Scotland loan scheme, owner-occupiers and private sector landlords can get interest-free loans to make energy efficiency improvements, such as installing insulation, glazing and heating systems.
+If you don't qualify for the Warmer Homes Scotland scheme, then check out Home Energy Scotland.
+Under this scheme, owner-occupiers and private sector landlords can get interest-free loans to make energy efficiency improvements, such as installing insulation, glazing and heating systems.

 You can also check area-based schemes run by local authorities in Scotland to see if you can get support with energy efficiency measures where you live.